szaumoor/ZSTweaks/ZSTweaks/README.md

 Optionally, the character glow can be disabled in the configuration file.

-**Component 508:** Make Restoration-type spells restore stat draining by mind flayers and shadow-creatures
+**Component 508:** Make Restoration-type spells restore stat draining and make Greater version an area of effect spell

 Self-explanatory, plus it makes sense that these spells should be able to restore the damage done by these creatures.
 Currently there is no way to cure this other than by waiting.

+Optionally, it can overhaul the greater restoration spell so it's more worth the slot (with some disadvantages, for balance):
+  - It spreads on impact, granting the effects to every party member except the priest
+	- The priest is only healed by half their total health.
+	- Still causes deep fatigue on the caster, and worsens the casting speed, Thac0, damage, and armor class of the priest by 2 for 2 turns.
+Their movement speed is also reduced by 35%.
+Both these effects can be removed by Unfailing Endurance.
+	- The casting duration is tripled (9 from 3)

 **Component 509:** Make Silence 15ft Radius party-friendly